 Our publication ethics and publication malpractice statement is primarily based on the Code of Conduct and Best-Practice Guidelines for Journal Editors (Committee on Publication Ethics, 2011).

 Peer Review Policy

 All research articles in Metropolitan Universities journal undergo peer review by substantive experts and scholars.
 Manuscripts are first subject to editor screening to assess fit with the Journal’s Aims and Scope, and readiness for review.
-Each manuscript is then evaluated by at least two reviewers, as well as the guest editor, as applicable.
+Each manuscript is then evaluated by at least two reviewers using a double-blind peer review process, as well as the guest editor, as applicable.
 The executive editor is responsible for making the final determination on all submissions.